 What is a Podenco?

 The breed is believed to be a variation on the original Ibizan Hound, otherwise know in Spanish as the Podenco Ibicenco.
-There are several types of Podencos, distinguished mainly by size and/or region where located.
+There are several types of podencos, distinguished mainly by size and/or region where located.
 Examples are the Podenco Andaluz, Podenco Manchengo, Podenco Canario and the miniature Podenco Enano.
-The Podenco was originally bred to be used for hunting small game such as rabbits, but have been known to be used to hunt game as large as a wild boar.
+The podenco was originally bred to be used for hunting small game such as rabbits, but they have been known to be used to hunt game as large as a wild boar.
 The general temperament of the Podenco is similar to the galgo and greyhounds.
-They are very smart, eager to please, but sometimes stubborn.
-They are gentle, loyal, love to relax, but love exercise and interactive playtime too.
+They are very smart and eager to please, but they are sometimes stubborn.
+Podencos are gentle, loyal and love to relax, but they love exercise and interactive playtime too.
 Most have an amazing ability to jump, so a secure fence is a plus!

 Much like the galgos and other breeds used by Spanish hunters (galgueros), the podenco faces a very grim life.
 Galgueros view their hunting dogs as tools and strictly as property they own.
 A podenco’s life is typically spent on a short chain with no shelter from scorching heat or freezing cold temperatures or in dark sheds, sometimes packed so tightly with other dogs that they cannot even lie down.

 Since there is a belief among galgueros that dogs hunt better when they are hungry, the podenco is usually starved or fed and watered just enough to keep them alive.
 After hunting season ends or when a podenco is no longer useful, they face much the same fate as the galgo.
 They are sometimes hung or poisoned, but more often they are driven to a remote location and abandoned, sometimes being beaten, having legs broken or in one known case, having their eyes gouged out so they cannot find their way home.